Here you'll find information on where to look for a student job, rules and regulations and inspiration for your job search.

-You can apply for a CPR number online once you have a confirmed housing offer in the municipality of Aarhus.
+You can start the online application process for a CPR number when you have a confirmed housing offer in the municipality of Aarhus.

 Please have the following documents ready in digital form (PDF):

-Your documents must be in Danish, English, German, or one of the Nordic languages.
+Your documents must be in Danish, English, German, or in one of the Nordic languages.

-Please make sure you bring all the required documents listed below.
+Please bring all the required documents listed below.

-1: Passport / national identity card Must include your place of birth
+1: Your original Passport / National ID - Must state your place of birth

-3: Proof of your address in Denmark: rental contract (all pages, printed) or a housing offer with your Danish address and your name
+E.g. a Danish rental contract (all pages) or a housing offer with a Danish address and your name on it.
+Printed copy.

-6. If applicable: marriage certificate, divorce certificate, death certificate (widow(er)), children's birth certificates (only if your child is accompanying you).
+If applicable: marriage certificate, divorce certificate, death certificate (widow(er)), children's birth certificates (only if your child is accompanying you).
 Documents on legal custody, if you are not married to your child's other parent (only if your child is accompanying you).
+Hard copy.

 In Denmark, each person has a personal registration number, which is called a CPR number.
 CPR stands for Central Person Register.